django-fluent/django-fluent-contents/docs/cms.rst

     admin.site.register(Page, PageAdmin)

-Now, the placeholder editor will show itself with tabs for each placeholder.
+Now, the placeholder editor will show tabs for each placeholder.
-The placeholder editor is implemented as inline, so it will be displayed nicely below the standard forms.
+The placeholder editor is implemented as a :class:`~django.contrib.admin.InlineModelAdmin`, so it will be displayed nicely below the standard forms.

-The :func:`~fluent_contents.admin.PlaceholderEditorAdmin.get_placeholder_data` method instructs the "placeholder editor" which tabbar items it should create.
+The :func:`~fluent_contents.admin.PlaceholderEditorAdmin.get_placeholder_data` method tells the "placeholder editor" which tabbar items it should create.
-It can use the :ref:`fluent_contents.analyzer` module for example to find the placeholders in the template.
+It can use the :func:`~fluent_contents.analyzer.get_template_placeholder_data` function for example to find the placeholders in the template.

 Variation for django-mptt